Celtic Witchcraft: 10 Ways to Add Celtic Traditions to Your Magical Practice

 There are many definitions of Celtic Witchcraft.
 Some people will say you must be born in a Celtic land in order to practice Celtic paganism or witchcraft.
 Everyone can have their opinions, and my opinion is this – if you have ancestors from Celtic lands, YOU are Celtic.
 Even if you have no roots in the Celtic world, and you feel drawn to it inexplicably, go for it!
 It’s likely you lived a past life in the Celtic time and lands and that’s why it resonates.
 That being said, approach EVERY tradition and ancient way of life with respect.
 Don’t cherry pick just because it’s fun.
 Spend the time and effort immersing yourself in that path and respect the core energies and spirits.

 SO!
 A definition – Celtic Witchcraft is weaving pagan customs and traditions from Celtic people into one’s magickal and spiritual practice.
 There are SO many ways to dive deep into the world of Celtic Witchcraft.
-And it would truly take a lifetime to explore ALL of those ways.
-But here’s a few I’ve found helpful in my practice:
+Along the way, you might have someone say you’re not able to honor the Celtic tradition if you don’t live in the Celtic lands.
+All I can tell you is this – your path is your own.
+No one else’s.
+And tell the haters to properly eff off.
+Now, here’s a few ways in which you could start incorporating Celtic magic into your own.

 1. Study Celtic Witchcraft